NumaHOP/Documentation/src/introduction.md

 ## What is NumaHOP ?
 [NumaHOP](https://www.numahop.fr/) is a software solution to manage the digitalization process of documents from the import of meta-datas and condition report to the diffusion of the documents.
 It serves as an intermediary between the digitalization provider, the establishments and the export targets.
-This is achieved mostly in an automated fashion.
+This is mostly an automated process with occasional manual operations and verifications.
 ## What NumaHOP can do
 NumaHOP is composed of modules that can:
 - import and convert bibliographic records into DublinCore.